Johnny Anfone: Early life

 Anfone was born in Thailand to a Filipino musician, Rene Anfone, and a Thai German mother, Laongtip Puboon.
-He graduated from Assumption College Sriracha.
+He graduated from Assumption University.

 Career

 Entertainment career

-At the age of 15, Anfone was discovered by Nakoran Vejsupaporn (a guitarist and the leader of the band "GRAND EX"), while he was studying in Saint Dominic School, Bangkok.
+At the age of 15, Anfone was discovered by Nakorn Vejsupaporn (a guitarist and the leader of the band "GRAND EX"), while he was studying in Saint Dominic School, Bangkok.
 Vejsupaporn learned of Anfone's talents and offered him a spot in his band.
 Anfone served as a keyboardist and a backing vocalist of the band for three years, assisting with the release of one of the albums, Khuatlo.

 He then joined Kantana, a popular film and television company in Thailand, to act in his first drama, Miti Muet.
 Since then, he's made appearances in more than 60 other dramas and movies.

 Political career

 During 2013–14, he took part in protests against the Yingluck Shinawatra government with the People's Democratic Reform Committee (PDRC), or Whistleblower.

 In 2022, before the governor's election Bangkok that will happen soon.
 He became a member of the Thai Sang Thai Party, a newly political party formed by Sudarat Keyuraphan along with an apology for joining the protests in the past.